 I wrote about the Nazi salute on the Puk campus in a Beeld column in December 2013.
+Several lecturers had made an effort to bring offensive initiation rituals on the Potchefstroom campus to the attention of the university’s management.

 In the Wessels report (May 2014), which I’m sure Mulder has read, there is detailed correspondence between a senior lecturer and the Potch campus rector, Professor Herman van Schalkwyk, about a gesture made by hundreds of students that looks exactly like the Sieg Heil salute that was photographed at a welcoming ceremony on the campus in 2011.
 (That photograph, also of female students, was not the one in the video Mulder was referring to.
 The Potchefstroom campus management had been aware of many other photographs showing the same thing but had failed to do anything about it.)